reshamas/reshamas.github.io/_posts/2000-01-01-deconstructing.md

 ## Intro

 There has been substantial public opinion regarding the latest tech #MeToo scandal which was revealed publicly on April 4, 2019 and what is known as the “DataCamp sexual harassment case.”
-Some of those articles are listed in this [timeline of events](https://reshamas.github.io/DataCamp-Sexual-Harassment-Timeline-of-Events/).
+Some of those articles are listed in this [DataCamp Timeline of Events](https://reshamas.github.io/DataCamp-Sexual-Harassment-Timeline-of-Events/).
 There are three statements issued publicly by DataCamp including an apology by the “offender.”
 Most recently, the “target” shared her story in a May 13, 2019 [Buzzfeed investigative report](https://www.buzzfeednews.com/article/daveyalba/datacamp-sexual-harassment-metoo-tech-startup).

 ### Definitions

 Language is critical to understanding and impartially representing the entities involved.
 Here are some definition used in the article:

-**Target**: “Target” is the preferred term over the word “victim” by the R-Ladies community to reference the woman who experienced and suffered through this incident.
+- **Target**: “Target” is the preferred term over the word “victim” by the R-Ladies community to reference the woman who experienced and suffered through this incident.
-**Offender**: Tech company CEO who sexually harassed the target **Instructor insider community**:  community of instructors who negotiated with DC and wrote April 3, 2019 letter to DC **General community**:  general public, including but not limited to the data science, R, Python and open source communities
+- **Offender**: Tech company CEO who sexually harassed the target

 ## Background

 I could not recall when I first heard of DataCamp (DC).
 So I searched my inbox and found that it was May 2015 when a speaker for my meetup group [Women in Machine Learning & Data Science (WiMLDS)](wimlds.org) had recommended the free [Intro to R](https://www.datacamp.com/courses/free-introduction-to-r) course for our attendees in preparation for a workshop I was organizing.
 About two years later, in March 2017, our meetup group had shared a 1-month free DC discount with our community.
 In June 2017, by way of recommendation from an R-Ladies member, I had an appointment to meet with DC’s Head of Content to discuss doing some work for DC.
-But, there was a [major subway derailment] (https://www.nytimes.com/2017/06/27/nyregion/subway-train-derails-in-manhattan.html) in NYC that day which hindered my plans and our meeting was canceled.
+But, there was a [major subway derailment](https://www.nytimes.com/2017/06/27/nyregion/subway-train-derails-in-manhattan.html) in NYC that day which hindered my plans and our meeting was canceled.
 What followed was the typical busyness of New Yorkers, extended summer vacation schedules and emails sliding deeper into the electronic pit of our inboxes.
 Thus, the meeting never did get rescheduled.

 Over the next year, DC was proactively recruiting instructors and their focus on increasing diversity impressed me.
 One of my friends was also creating a course for them.
 So, in August of 2018, I submitted an application to create a course for DC.
 I first created an extensive outline of my course for which I invested 40+ hours.
 The next step was recording a screencast.
 After investing significant time into designing and recording the initial screencast (40+ hours), I was asked to resubmit with revisions.
 All that I learned about my course topic which I was preparing was unregrettable, and yet I decided to abandon the course.
 Time was a commodity, there were other commitments and risk that I could invest another 40+ hours without a course approval or any compensation.
 Successfully working with DC proved once again to be elusive.